Providing Pelvic Floor Therapy For Trans Patients

 Physical Therapist and Board-Certified Specialist in Orthopaedics, Des Moines University

-- Other healthcare providers: This live activity is designated for 1.0 AMA PRA Category 1 Credit(s)™.
+- Other Healthcare Professionals: This enduring materials activity is designated for a maximum of 1.0 AMA PRA Category 1 Credit(s)™.

 No ineligible company provided financial support for this continuing education activity.

 The planning committee member(s) and speaker(s) will disclose if any pharmaceuticals or medical procedures and devices discussed are investigational or unapproved for use by the U.S. Food and Drug Administration (FDA).
 The determination of educational content and the selection of speakers is the responsibility of the activity director.

 Relevant to the content of this educational activity, the following individual(s) have no conflict(s) with ineligible companies to disclose.

 The information provided in this activity is for continuing education purposes only.
 It is not meant to substitute for the independent medical judgment of a healthcare provider relative to diagnostic and treatment options of a specific patient’s medical condition.
 The content of each presentation does not necessarily reflect the views of Des Moines University.

 - 1.00 CE Contact Hour(s)